huggingface/datasets/datasets/speech_commands/README.md

 it is marked by `True` value of `"is_unknown"` feature).
 Their function is to teach a model to distinguish core words from unrecognized ones.

-The `_silence_` class contains a set of longer audio clips that are either recordings or a mathematical simulation of noise.
+The `_silence_` label contains a set of longer audio clips that are either recordings or a mathematical simulation of noise.

 #### Who are the source language producers?